Did Military Shipyards Contain Asbestos?

-Certain states contained large shipyards which used significant amounts of the toxin.
-Exposure at shipyards took place at many large Navy bases and commercial shipping facilities along the Atlantic coast.
+Certain states contained large shipyards that used significant amounts of the toxin.
+Exposure at shipyards occurred at many large Navy bases and commercial shipping facilities along the Atlantic coast.
 It was common for veterans to work at commercial shipyards following their service.
 Of the hundreds of vessels built with asbestos, thousands of veterans came into contact with it for decades.

 Asbestos Exposure Risks at New York Shipyards